JFChoe/my-crypt/README.md

 (venv) $ _
 ```

-Second, make sure to install Flask and python-dotenv in the venv
+Second, make sure to install the python modules from requirements.txt in the venv
 ```
+(venv) $ cd ..
-(venv) $ pip install flask python-dotenv
+(venv) $ pip install -r requirements.txt
 ```